June 2004 (last update March 2017)

 6 = boundary line follows a property parcel

-7 = Boundary line follows a right of way (ROW) which was snapped to linework in digital ROW plan data provided by municipality
+7 = Boundary line follows a right of way (ROW) or a stream channel which was derived from a survey plan or data provided by a municipality or survey/engineering firm

 YES = the boundary line has been adjusted from the 1:25,000 scale boundary layer